 BECOME A TRAIL PARTNER

-An easy way to support the trails is to drop a few dollars in the Copper Harbor trailhead donation pipe, contribute to our general fund via paypal, or send donations to CHTC, P.O.
+An easy way to support the trails is to drop a few dollars in the Copper Harbor trailhead donation pipe, contribute to our general fund via PayPal, or send donations to the Copper Harbor Trails Club, P.O.
 Box 37, Copper Harbor, MI 49918.
-You can also support our project specific fundraising campaigns such as the Keweenaw Point project.
+You can also support project-specific fundraising campaigns, such as the Keweenaw Point project.
 No matter how you contribute, all funds go right back into supporting the CHTC's mission and the trails you know and love.

 SUPPORT CHURNING RAPIDS SNOW BIKE TRAILS